MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/spb/spi-tests-in-mitt.md

 ---
+title: SPI tests in MITT
+author: windows-driver-content
-Description: 'SPI test modules that are included in the MITT software package can be used to test data transfers for a SPI controller on the system under test and its driver.
-The MITT board acts as a client device connected to the SPI bus.'
+description: SPI test modules that are included in the MITT software package can be used to test data transfers for a SPI controller on the system under test and its driver.
+The MITT board acts as a client device connected to the SPI bus.
-MS-HAID: 'SPB.spi\_tests\_in\_mitt'
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
-title: SPI tests in MITT
-author: windows-driver-content
+ms.assetid: 8240841C-FFA0-48EC-AB7E-4E15E262C23D
 ---

 # SPI tests in MITT